Taco Bell: Finland

 On June 15, 2017, Finnish restaurant company Restel announced that it is bringing Taco Bell to Finland.
 The first restaurant opened in central Helsinki on November 9, 2017.
 Restaurants in Sello and Iso Omena malls in Espoo opened later in November 2017.
 Finland is the first country to include pulled oats (a meat substitute) in the menu.
 In 2019, the Taco bell expanded outside the Helsinki metropolitan area to Lappeenranta and Turku.
 In July 2021, a new branch was opened in Oulu.
 As of November 2022 there are 16 Taco Bell restaurants in Finland, most of them in the Helsinki metropolitan area.

 Germany

 Taco Bell planned to open its first German location in Berlin in July or August 2024.
 Once established, the franchise company İş Holding (ISH) planned to open 100 to 150 Taco Bell restaurants in Germany within the next five years.
 Initially, the opening of the first locations in Berlin were delayed until the summer of 2025.
-In early May 2025, the planned opening of Taco Bell in Germany was canceled after Yum!
-Brands had already decided to terminate the franchise agreement with ISH back in January after difficulties were experienced in how ISH operated in the German and Turkish markets.
+In early May 2025, the planned opening of Taco Bell in Germany was canceled as Yum!
+Brands had experienced difficulties with ISH, stemming from how they operated in the German and Turkish markets.
 The operations of KFC and Pizza Hut Germany remain unaffected after being transferred back directly to Yum!.

+In 2026 Lehmann Hotel & Gaststätten Holding GmbH acquired an exclusive licence for the state of Bavaria.
+Two initial locations, both in Munich, have been announced.

+In April 2026, several press releases also stated that Taco Bell will open locations in Cologne, Frankfurt and Stuttgart in the 4th Quarter.

+On September 4th, 2026, the actual address of the first location in Northrhine-Westphalia was publicized by the local media in Cologne.
+The location will open in late September in downtown Cologne (Hohenzollernring 50, 50672 Köln).